 Footwork and coordination can often be a difficult attribute to understand how to directly train, so we’ve included a selection of some of our favourite drills in the fitness area of the site.

-Being such a portable and inexpensive apparatus, it’s well worth the squash player investing in one to keep in their bag to break out for use for a warm-up in particular – giving the double benefit of a quick burst of coordination work, along with a good general warm-up for the lower body.
-Some of the more elaborate drills are probably a bit unnecessary, but there are a good range of more straightforward drills well worth incorporating.
+Being such a portable and inexpensive apparatus, it’s well worth the squash player investing in one to keep in their bag to break out for use, for a warm-up in particular – giving the double benefit of a quick burst of coordination work, along with a good general warm-up for the lower body.
+While impressive, some of the more elaborate drills often seen on social media video show-reels are probably a bit unnecessary, but there are a good range of more straightforward drills well worth incorporating.

 3. PRACTICE IN REAL-TIME

 Along with increasing your power, and developing your footwork/coordination, it’s important to also include ‘live’ drills where you put everything together in a real-world situation to fine-tune the improvements that you’ve built.

 Ghosting is the most obvious squash-specific drill for developing your movement, but it’s important to approach it with the right focus.
 A lot of the ghosting drills we feature on the fitness side of the site have a greater emphasis on conditioning, as opposed to actual footwork patterns.

 Slowing your ghosting sessions down a little to really focus on making your movements more natural and rhythmic will be of a more benefit in developing this side of your game, than just going flat-out all of the time.
 It can be useful to think of ghosting as almost two different exercises here – the ‘conditioning’ ghost, and the ‘technical’ ghost.